eddiesTime/sme_app/raw_documentation.md

 The code snippet above shows the implementation of the `InheritedAppStateContainer`.
 In this example, inherited widget provides access to the `ViewModel` with its static method `of(context)`.
 The method `updateShouldNotify()` notifies widgets, that inherit data from this widget, to rebuild [[@UpdateShouldNotifyMethodInheritedWidget]](https://api.flutter.dev/flutter/widgets/InheritedWidget/updateShouldNotify.html).

-The Inherited widget provides access to its data with its static `of(context)` method, as seen in _code snippet 20_.
+The inherited widget provides access to its data with its static `of(context)` method, as seen in _code snippet 20_.

 ```dart
 ...